scylladb/scylla-operator/docs/gke.md

 # ./gke.sh yanniszark@arrikto.com gke-demo-226716 us-west1-b
 ```

+:warning: Make sure to pass a ZONE (ex.: us-west1-b) and not a REGION (ex.: us-west1) or it will deploy nodes in each ZONE available in the region.

 After you deploy, see how you can [benchmark your cluster with cassandra-stress]().

 ## Walkthrough